 Okay, now you know that chlorine water in swimming pools is bad for birds and can even kill them if consumed in large amounts.

-Let’s all do our part to prevent birds from dying just because they drink our swimming pool water!
-Set up a birdbath or two so birds can drink from another water source.
+Let’s do our part to prevent birds from dying because they drink our swimming pool water!

-Thanks for reading up till this point, I hope you have learned something today.
+Thanks for reading up till this point; I hope you have learned something today.
 Happy birding!

 My Recommended Birding Resources: